 I don't want to use

 react-router on my personal projects.
-Partly because of the bloat you incur for the high degree of compatibility (even the shiny version 6 still has a fair amount of cruft), partly because I'd rather not use something that comes from a proud LDS church member.
-Call me political all you want, but given their track record on queerness, gender and race, I see nothing to be proud about.
+Mostly because of the bloat you incur for the high degree of compatibility (even the shiny version 6 still has a fair amount of cruft).

 I looked at alternatives, but truth be told, no one really wants to reinvent the wheel, and for good reasons!
 It works, and Facebook is probably a bigger issue if we're talking ethics.
 But hey, it's nonetheless a fun exercise to get acquainted with what browsers can do nowadays.

 react-router relies on their own

 history package, because it wants to be compatible with react native and Internet Explorer.
 I do not need nor want that, so there are a fairly consequential number of wins to be had just there.
 Though there's a gotcha: the history API can drive events in specific cases, but you'll still need some wrapping in the cases an event is not fired.

 One way to do things

 react-router affords you flexibility, as it's not opinionated in how you build your routes, but that means that different codebases can look very different.
 I often need to jump projects at work, and the lack of consistency due to that freedom is a curse I'd rather not deal with.
 Having a single way to do things is simpler to explain and learn, simpler to use, and simpler to maintain.

 An evergreen-browser barebones routing solution that only offers a hook-based API, and a

 Link component for convenience.
 There's a documentation website available to get started quickly, and while it's not expansive yet, it does the job quite well, and allows me to dog-food the router with just itself.

 I went with a very familiar API.
 It works, and does the job in a very simple manner.
 It supports url matching the way you'd expect: